 This is the content that creates awareness and increases the engagement levels with your business as you continue to educate them about the topic.
 Many businesses use gated content at this stage to gather more information about their prospect as they take them through the funnel.

 Your hot prospects might land on this type of content straight away and your other prospects might go through landing and nurture content first before they get to this point.
 Your conversion content is where you explicitly pitch your product or service as well as demos and free trials and try-before-you-buy type of pitches.
-Conversion content is essentially the last touch content that results in a conversion and is a major component of your digital marketing strategy.
+Conversion content is essentially the last touch content that results in conversion and is a major component of your digital marketing strategy.

 Content suggestion based on users’ preferences and interests is tactic companies like youtube have notoriously used to amplify engagement on their platforms.
 E-commerce platforms are also a great example of how to use personalised recommendations.
-A B2B business is no different in their need to engage their prospects through a personalized experience and in that case, more relevant content.
+A B2B business is no different in its need to engage its prospects through a personalized experience and in that case, more relevant content.
 In my opinion, this is a very powerful digital marketing strategy.
 If a prospect lands on your blog or a specific article, having a recommendation widget that suggests relevant content may not only increase engagement but also speed up the sales conversion cycles.
 Your recommendation engine can go from simply showing more articles in the same category to suggestions based on demographics, engagement metrics, location, and other information gathered that correlate with buyer personas.

 Strategise based on your goals/KPIs